 The LAS office produces accessible format course materials.
 This includes textbooks, custom courseware, and class readings.
-Here's how to do that.
+Here is how to do that.

 - First, register through SAS.

-- After that, fill in the Transcription Request Form.
-It is recommended that students contact the LAS office as soon as possible with their course information as it can take 4 - 6 weeks to obtain course material.
+- Fill in the Transcription Request Form.
+We recommend that students contact the LAS office as soon as possible with their course information as it can take 4 - 6 weeks to obtain or convert course material.

-- You must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office.
-While we are working on your transcription we encourage you to use the scanners in Mills L213/G and 213/H to scan your text and keep up with your readings.
+- Unless McMaster University Libraries owns a copy of the text you require, you must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office.
+While we are working on your transcription, we encourage you to use the scanner in Mills L213/G to scan your text and keep up with your readings.

-- You will be required to sign an agreement each term stating that the texts are necessary for the courses they are taking, the files won't be shared with anyone else and the files will be deleted the end of the term.
+- You are required to sign an agreement each term stating that accessible text provided to you is not shared with anyone else and all files will be deleted at the end of term.

-- We work on requests on a first come first served principle, with those that have purchased their books being given a higher priority than those that have not.
+- We work on requests on a first come first served principle, with those who have purchased their books prioritized over those who have not.

-- Dropbox links are active for 1 month, links will be terminated after that time.
-If you have difficulties using Dropbox please contact the office, we will work with you to find other options.
+- After one month, provided Dropbox links are terminated.
+If you have difficulties accessing Dropbox please contact the office, we will work with you to find other options.

-All library material can be requested in an alternate format, the exception being items too fragile for the scanning process.
+All library material can be requested in an alternate format except materials too fragile for scanning.

-If the item you need is not held at McMaster please contact the office with the following information Title, Author, Publication Date, ISBN (if possible) and library and we will work to get an accessible copy to you.
+If the item you need is not held at McMaster, please contact us with the following information: Title, Author, Publication Date, ISBN (if possible) and library and we will work to get an accessible copy to you.